 Heterogeneity in primary productivity arises from variation in resource supply.
 Increased primary productivity has been seen with orders of variation (i.e., 1.3 – 9x) in NH₄⁺ (Uthicke and Klumpp 1998; Arzul 2001; Vinther and Holmer 2008; West et al. 2009), which is within the range of variation we observed at all three spatial scales considered here.
 Regardless of nitrate availability, NH₄⁺ is less costly for primary producers to use, and can even inhibit nitrate uptake (MacIsaac and Dugdale 1969, 1972).
 In nitrate-replete upwelling ecosystems of the west coast of North America, a 15.8x increase in NH₄⁺ (from 0.08 uM to 1.26 uM) was linked to increased tissue nitrogen and percent cover of an intertidal seaweed (Aquilino et al. 2009), while a 1.8x increase in NH₄⁺ increased growth in subtidal seaweeds (Druehl et al. 1989).
 Furthermore, the mismatch of timing between upwelling and the growing season at temperate latitudes leads to an increased reliance on NH₄⁺ over time as nitrate becomes depleted (Druehl et al. 1989; Brzezinksi et al. 2013).
 For example, oceanographic processes may only provide half of the nitrogen needed to sustain giant kelp growth between late summer and early fall in southern California (Fram et al. 2008).

 Heterogeneity in NH₄⁺ availability likely influences primary productivity in Barkley Sound at each spatial scale studied.
 Although nitrate varies among sites at the meso-scale (Druehl et al. 1989; Hurd et al. 2000), external nutrient supply (upwelling) may not control primary productivity as strongly as local factors (Pawlowicz 2017).
 The meso-scale NH₄⁺ variability we documented may be one such local factor.
 At a small scale, nitrate from external sources (e.g., upwelling and run-off) becomes depleted or unchanged as it flows through a kelp forest (Pfister et al., 2019; Stewart et al., 2009), in contrast to NH4+ which is continuously regenerated by animals within and around the forest and seemingly retained.
 As such, kelp forests effectively concentrate their preferred form of nitrogen.
-This likely facilitates not only the growth of these canopy kelps but also understory seaweeds and phytoplankton in the water column.
+This process likely facilitates not only the growth of these canopy kelps but also understory seaweeds and phytoplankton in the water column.
 As urchin overgrazing and climate change continue to degrade kelp forests, this important ecosystem function may be lost.
 At fine scales, invertebrates and fishes living in close contact with primary producers can enrich kelps directly.
 Many seaweeds are capable of surge uptake of NH₄⁺ (Cedeno et al. 2021), allowing them to maximize the benefit from animal excretion directly on their thalli.
 Indeed, given turnover rates of water and NH₄⁺ uptake rates, seaweeds in New Zealand were estimated to derive up to 79% of their needed nitrogen from direct epifauna excretion (Taylor and Rees 1998).

 Conclusion